-There are perks, like early access, animations sneak peeks, name in credits, and more.
+There are perks, like early access to each new video, animations sneak peeks along the way, name in credits, and more.
 Also, because of these direct contributions, the channel no longer does sponsored content, so in some sense what people get in return are cleaner videos made without the distractions and mixed incentives of influencer marketing.

 The feedback from most supporters, though, is that they contribute to say thanks for the lessons or to pay it forward for future learners.